Vintage anatomical illustration of a cross-section of the brain

 Re-tested.

-Annual cognitive review, full labs every 12 months, ongoing protocol adjustments.
-This is slow work that compounds — and it's most powerful when started before symptoms become obvious.
+Annual cognitive review.
+Full labs every 12 months.
+Ongoing protocol adjustments.
+This is slow work that compounds.
+It is most powerful when started before the symptoms become obvious.

 You’re probably wondering.